TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 3. Fill in the inputs:
     - Monitored Entities: the entities you want to watch.
 For an FP2 you can pick more than one (the illuminance sensor and the presence sensor, for example); reports from any of them count as a heartbeat.
     - Recovery Switch: the smart plug that powers the upstream device.
     - Heartbeat Timer: the timer helper you created in Step 2.
-Leave blank only if Detection Mode is set to minimal.
+Leave blank if Detection Mode is set to light.
-    - Detection Mode: defaults to minimal.
-Change to lighter or responsive if you want freshness detection.
+    - Detection Mode: defaults to light.
+Change to responsive if you want freshness detection.
 See the note below for guidance.
     - The remaining inputs have sensible defaults.
-Adjust the active window, scheduled reboot, and restart guard if you need them.
+Adjust the active window, scheduled reboot, and block-after-HA-start window if you need them.
 4. Save.

 The automation is now armed.
 Watch it in Settings, Automations & Scenes, the Traces view, the first time a monitored entity reports.
 You should see a trace that resets the heartbeat timer and exits cleanly.